rocketshipapps/adblockfast/README.markdown

 ### For Chrome

 1. Fork this repository.
-2. Switch to your working directory of choice.
+2. Navigate to your working directory of choice.
 3. Clone the repo:

         git clone https://github.com/rocketshipapps/adblockfast.git

-4. Open or switch to the Chrome browser.
+4. Go to the Chrome browser.
 5. Go to **Window** > **Extensions**.
 6. Toggle the **Developer mode** switch on then press the **Load unpacked** button.